Definitions

 also prominent, symptoms of back pain, hunger pains, NSAID use.

-• Aortoduodenal fistula (rare): usually infected graft post
+• Aortoduodenal fistula (rare): usually infected graft post AAA

 repair, massive haematemesis and PR bleed, usually fatal.